 DJDS operates the Concept Development Fund, an innovative program that helps community-based organizations across the country transform their ideas for community infrastructure reinvestment into fully realized designs and proposals through our Concept Development Process.
 The purpose of the Concept Development Process is to imagine, design, and develop spaces and places that restore and transform communities.

-As many of DJ+DS’ projects are new typologies and intended for communities that require significant external financing, the concept development phase is critical to explaining and evaluating (1) what exactly we intend to build, for whom and why; (2) how thoughtful design can amplify, build capacity, and possibly improve outcomes for program partners; and (3) how much upfront and ongoing capital is required to build and maintain the project.
+As many of DJDS’ projects are new typologies and are intended for communities that require significant external financing, concept development is the first phase of a project and is critical to explaining and evaluating (1) what exactly we intend to build, for whom, and why; (2) how thoughtful design can amplify, build capacity, and possibly improve outcomes for program partners; and (3) how much upfront and ongoing capital is required to build and maintain the project.

 High-performing nonprofits seeking infrastructure to deliver services to more stakeholders, build organizational identity, and support fundraising/development.

 Client example: Restore Oakland LLC for Restore Oakland: A Center for Restorative Justice and Restorative Economics